realsulty/BookAppointment-AWS/README.md

 ## 6. Create An S3 Bucket to Host the index.html file
 - Enable from Properties hosting a static website & Public Access
-- Edit the Bucket policy with the provided bucket file :
+- Edit the Bucket policy with the provided bucket file from the permissions tab :
+- Change the Bucket ARN to your Bucket ARN in the policy below
 > {
     "Version": "2012-10-17",
     "Statement": [